NuggMD

 Where Can You Legally Grow Cannabis?

 Cannabis is federally illegal in the US.
 This leaves the states to enact their own medical and recreational cannabis laws.
-And while many states have similar regulations, no two states have quite the same rules governing cannabis use, possession, or cultivation.
+And while some states have similar regulations, no two states have quite the same rules governing cannabis use, possession, or cultivation.

-These laws serve two purposes.
+These laws serve two purposes:

-2. They protect the grower from potential theft.
+2. Protecting the grower from potential theft.

 Violating these laws could result in legal action, even in states where home cannabis cultivation is allowed.
 This is especially true for plants in public view.
 If people can see the plants, they can report them.